Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

 \subsubsection{Convergence per outer cycle}

-In Figure~\ref{fig:stokes_k500_t2_res} we compare FGMRES with sGMRES, FFOM with sGMRES, and restarted sGMRES in terms of the norm of the preconditioned residuals after $j$ outer iterations.
+In Figure~\ref{fig:stokes_t2_res} we compare FGMRES with sGMRES, FFOM with sGMRES, and restarted sGMRES in terms of the norm of the preconditioned residuals after $j$ outer iterations.
 The sGMRES bases $B_k$ generated during the $30$ FGMRES outer iterations vary in dimension between $115 \leq k\leq 135$.
 For restarted sGMRES, we observe $110 \leq k\leq 135$.
 Hence, over all iterations, the criterion $k\leq k_{\max}=500$ is satisfied, and so the inner sGMRES iterations are entirely controlled by the condition numbers of the generated Krylov bases, $\mathrm{cond}(SAB_k)$.
 Unfortunately, these condition numbers grow rather quickly, and so the values used for $k$ are too small for restarted sGMRES to make any significant progress.

-Figure~\ref{fig:stokes_k500_t2_res} also shows our FGMRES residual bound~\eqref{eq:fgmres_bnd}, which very closely tracks the actual FGMRES residual (that is, until FFOM stagnates, in which case the formula for the FFOM residual~\eqref{eq:ffomres} is no longer reliable in floating point arithmetic).
-This indicates that our residual bound is well suited to terminate the inner FGMRES preconditioner (in this case sGMRES) as soon as the upper bound~\eqref{eq:fgmres_bnd} falls below the target residual tolerance.
+Figure~\ref{fig:stokes_t2_res} also shows our FGMRES residual bound~\eqref{eq:fgmres_bnd}, which very closely tracks the actual FGMRES residual until FFOM stagnates.
+Upon stagnation of FFOM, the implicit formula for the FFOM residual~\eqref{eq:ffomres} is no longer reliable in floating point arithmetic and, in this case, underestimates the true residual.
+Overall, the residual bound from Section~\ref{sec:bnd} is well suited to terminate the inner FGMRES preconditioner (in this case sGMRES) as soon as the upper bound~\eqref{eq:fgmres_bnd} falls below the target residual tolerance.